sahib/rmlint/docs/rmlint.1.rst

     (specified using ``//``) will always take first priority over ``-S`` options.

-    For more fine grained control, it is possible to give a regular expression to sort by.
+    For more fine-grained control, it is possible to give a regular expression to sort by.
 This can be useful when you know a common fact that identifies original paths (like a path component being ``src`` or a certain file ending).